metabrainz/mb-solr/HACKING.md

 Set a development setup with [`musicbrainz-docker`](https://github.com/metabrainz/musicbrainz-docker).

-It allows to run any released or development version of MusicBrainz Server (MBS - [repository](https://github.com/metabrainz/musicbrainz-server/), [search-related tickets](https://tickets.metabrainz.org/issues/?jql=project%20%3D%20MBS%20AND%20component%20%3D%20Search%20AND%20status%20!%3D%20Closed)
+This can be used to run any released or development version of MusicBrainz Server (MBS - [repository](https://github.com/metabrainz/musicbrainz-server/), [search-related tickets](https://tickets.metabrainz.org/issues/?jql=project%20%3D%20MBS%20AND%20component%20%3D%20Search%20AND%20status%20!%3D%20Closed)